-- Personal data in the Web Shield system archives: anonymized after 10 years
+- Personal data in the Web Shield system archives: Anonymised after 10 years

 To ensure the safety of personal data, we have implemented, among others, the following organizational and IT measures:

-- Trainings: to make sure that everybody at Web Shield understands their data protection responsibilities
+- Training: To make sure that everybody at Web Shield understands their data protection responsibilities.

-- Restricted access to documentation: to strictly ensure that the individuals who do not need to have access to your personal data do not have access to it
+- Restricted access to documentation: To ensure that the individuals who do not need to have access to your personal data do not have access to it.

-- Virus scans and firewalls: to review and identify technological threats that could affect our information
+- Virus scans and firewalls: To review and identify technological threats that could affect your information.

-- Data backup and data restoration: to prevent that your personal data gets lost
+- Data backup and data restoration: To prevent your personal data gets lost.

 9. How we enforce your rights